How Does Compound Interest Work?

 Similarly, if you’re letting your financial future get bogged down in high-interest credit card debt, you are essentially throwing your money down the drain.
 Whatever you do, you need to make sure that compound interest is working for you, not against you.

-“The main component to consider is that most of us are not taking advantage of compounding interest in a meaning and positive way,” urged Josh Littauer (@josh_littauer), a financial adviser with Wealth Wave.
-“For example, if your money is in a checking account the interest rate is typically between .25 percent and .5 percent, at these rates it would take between 144 and 288 years for your money to double.
+“The main component to consider is that most of us are not taking advantage of compounding interest in a meaning and positive way,” urged Josh Littauer, a financial adviser with Wealth Wave.
+“For example, if your money is in a checking account the interest rate is typically between .25% and .5%, at these rates it would take between 144 and 288 years for your money to double.
 Not very good right?”